rancher/windows/docs/active-directory/group-managed-service-accounts/04-gmsa-in-kubernetes.md

 gMSA account is valid.

 While not an overly complicated process, joining a host to a domain is not a one-step action and requires a restart of the host.
-In auto-scaling environments this can be a dealbreaker, as complicated automation is needed to properly achieve what should be a reliable and native Kubernetes concept.
+In auto-scaling environments this can be a deal-breaker, as complicated automation is needed to properly achieve what should be a reliable and native Kubernetes concept.

-Microsoft, in response to this scenario, developed a way to retrieve a gMSA password without having to join a node into an Active Directory domain.
-This ‘plugin’ functionality is leveraged by Azures AKS and AWS EKS to solve the auto-scaling problem for their paying customers.
+Microsoft, in response to this scenario, developed a way to retrieve a gMSA password without having to join a node into an Active Directory domain using 'plugins'.
+This ‘plugin’ functionality is leveraged by Azure AKS and AWS EKS to solve the auto-scaling problem for their paying customers.
 While not well documented, plugins may be written by other developers to achieve the same outcome outside AKS.

 ---
-> [Continue to the next page](05-gmsa-outside-the-domain.md) to learn more about how gMSA's are used outside an Active Directory Domain using un-joined nodes
+> [Continue to the next page](05-gmsa-outside-the-domain.md) to learn more about how gMSA's are used outside an Active Directory Domain using un-joined nodes and plugins